unicamp-dl/cross-lingual-analysis/README.md

 ## Data

-We made available the following data and the respective translation code:
+We made available the following data and the respectives notebooks with translation code:
 - SQuAD (Q&A)
 - FaQuAD (Q&A)
 - MNLI (NLI)